|

 applications was BFC (Base/1 Foundation Component

 Library).
-BFC extends MFC (Microsoft
+BFC extended MFC (Microsoft

 Foundation Class Library), Microsoft's most successful

-application development framework, and supports Microsoft
+application development framework, and supported Microsoft

 SQL Server, Access, Oracle, IBM DB2, Sybase, and MySQL database systems.
 In 1995, Base One began extending its